aep-dev/aep.dev/common-components/schemas/type/decimal.md

 A `Decimal` represents a decimal number in a form similar to scientific notation.

-It has two fields:
+It has two properties:

-- The `significand` field is a 64-bit integer representing the significant digits of the number.
+- The `significand` property is a 64-bit integer representing the significant digits of the number.
-- The `exponent` field is a 32-bit integer represesnting the position of the deicmal point within the value of the `significand` field; it is the power of ten to which `significand` should be raised.
+- The `exponent` property is a 32-bit integer representing the position of the deicmal point within the value of the `significand` property; it is the power of ten to which `significand` should be raised.

   When the exponent is `0`, the value of the `Decimal` is simply the value of `significand`.

-  When the exponent is greater than 0, represents the number of trailing zeroes after the significant digits.
+  When the exponent is greater than `0`, the value represents the number of trailing zeroes after the significant digits.

-  When the exponent is less than 0, represents how many of the significant digits (and implicit leading zeroes, as needed) come after the decimal point.
+  When the exponent is less than `0`, the value represents how many significant digits (and implicit leading zeroes, as needed) come after the decimal point.

-The general formula for converting a `Decimal` to its numeric value is `significant * 10^exponent`, where `*` represents multplication and `^` represents exponentiation.
+The general formula for converting a `Decimal` to its numeric value is `significant * 10^exponent`, where `*` represents multiplication and `^` represents exponentiation.

-Note: The range of a Decmial exceeds that of a JSON `number` (double), as well as that of a `decimal64`.
+Note: The range of a `Decimal` exceeds that of a JSON `number` (double), as well as that of a `decimal64`.

 ## Examples